reyhaneh-tavakoli/CleaveRNA/README.md

  ---

  ### Prediction Mode (Target_screen)

- In this feature mode, the prediction just done for the cleavage sites that index given by user The input files in this mode is the same as defaulit mode except the one related to the **parameter file** that is described in detail below:
+In this mode, the prediction is performed only for the cleavage sites whose indices are provided by the user.

-  -The parameter file in this mode is the CSV file that contain six columns:
+The input files in this mode are the same as in the default mode, except for the **parameter file**.

-       - Column Definition:
+You can see an example of this file here: [`test_target_screen.csv`](https://github.com/reytakop/CleaveRNA/blob/main/CleaveRNA/Prediction_mode/target_screen/test/test_target_screen.csv)

-         - **CS_index**: The name of target file and the index of cleavage site.
+- The parameter file in this mode contains one additional column as described below:

-       #### 📎 Copyable HPV-BCL (HPBC) default parameter file
+  - **CS_index**: This column contains the name of the target file and the index of the cleavage site.

-       ```csv
+- You can run this mode with all the required input files in the [`target_screen`](https://github.com/reytakop/CleaveRNA/tree/main/CleaveRNA/Prediction_mode/target_screen/test) directory.

-        LA,RA,CS,CS_index,Tem,CA
+**Note**: Please update lines 3–14 in the [`run.sh`](https://github.com/reytakop/CleaveRNA/blob/main/CleaveRNA/Prediction_mode/target_screen/test/run.sh) file according to your conda environment.

-        10,15,AC,1.fasta:17,37,ggcuagcuacaacga
+---

-        10,15,CC,5.fasta:15,37,ggcuagcuacaacga
+ ### Prediction Mode (Target_check)

        ```
      - **Target_check mode**: In this mode, the DNAzyme sequences are designed based on the given parameters just for the cleavag sites of